Falcosc/enable-loudness-equalisation/README.md

 . $env:HOMEPATH\EnableLoudness.ps1
 ```
 # When is it needed?
-- HDMI or Display Port Playback devices usually doesn't have it
+- HDMI, Display Port, Digital Optical Output playback devices usually doesn't have it
-- if you can not find audio driver version which adds loudness equalisation to any of your playback devices
+- if you can not find an audio driver version which adds loudness equalisation to any of your playback devices
 - you can't enable it globally in your driver

 # Why does it need to be scripted?
 - if you want to toggle it via hotkey
 - updates are messing with your audio drivers
-- some use cases lead into re-registration of your HDMI or DisplayPort playback devices, which will purge your settings every time
+- some use cases lead into re-registration of HDMI or DisplayPort playback devices, which will purge your settings every time

 # What does it do?
 1. search for all active playback devices by name in registry